fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 Ruby recognizes that this is a setter method and allows us to use the more natural assignment syntax: `sparky.set_name = "Spartacus"`.
 When you see this code, just realize there's a method called `set_name=` working behind the scenes, and we're just seeing some Ruby *syntactical sugar*.

 Accessor methods allow us to interact with instance variables __outside of the class__ (i.e. after the object has been created).

+As to whether we __should__ have getters or setters, consider the following:
+- Should users of my class be able to directly access the state represented by an instance variable?
+If so, then I have to use a getter.
+Otherwise, no getters unless I make them private (we can still handle getting state through other instance methods in the class).
+- Should users of my class be able to directly change the state represented by an instance variable?
+If so, then I have to use a setter.
+Otherwise, no setters unless I make them private (again, private does not stop other instance methods from changing state).

+Also consider: having all your state accessed by an instance variable (i.e. __not__ through a getter/setter method) makes it really easy to see where your state is being set and used.

+In summary:
+- A subclass inherits the methods of the superclass.
+- Instance variables and their values are not inheritable.
+- Attribute getters and setters are methods, so they are inheritable.
+- Attribute names and their values are just instance variables and values, so they are not inheritable.
+- State is __tied directly to individual objects__, so is not inheritable.

 #### Naming convention
 Finally, as a convention, Rubyists typically want to name those getter and setter methods using the same name as the instance variable they are exposing and setting.